HomeSite Map

 The bridge takes us comfortably into the third verse to complete the compositional length of the song.
 This time the ending phrase is altered to "she's in love with me and I feel fine."
 John then utters a muffled but transitional moan to introduce the instrumental section of the song.

-This fourteen measure instrumental section is actually a composite of two parts, the first being a guitar solo by George Harrison in the framework of a verse.
+This fourteen measure instrumental section is actually a composite of two parts, the first being a guitar solo by George in the framework of a verse.
 After six measures of this, the band drops out, leaving John to repeat the introduction of the song with his descending guitar riff from D to C and then G. When John lands on the first G chord, Ringo signals the band to join in with a full measure syncopated Latin-sounding drum fill.
 They join in for the final two measures of this instrumental section, which naturally transitions back into a repeat of the second verse.

 We complete the original framework of the song with an identical repeat of the bridge and third verse.
 This final verse is extended by a ten measure conclusion which also is divided into two parts.
 The first part is a repeat of the final four measures of the verse, re-emphasizing the title of the song in order to drive home this catch phrase as a summary of its message.
 On the downbeat of the third measure, the band once again disappears to leave John's trademark guitar riff fading off into the sunset.
 The only other elements of the remaining measures of the song are John's moans (as heard just before the guitar solo), and Paul barking like a dog for some strange reason.